osoisi/osoisi.github.io/bankclosuresintheus2000to2020.md

-# Project Summary
+# US Bank Closure Research Project 2000-2020.
-This project provides information on bank closures and acquisitions from 2000 to 2020, along with economic data trends.
+This project analyses bank closures and acquisitions from 2000 to 2020 and economic data trends.
+The research focuses on finding if there was any correlation between Bank Failures, Bank Credit, Economic Inflation, and Personal Loans in the United States with those years.

  ## Data Sources: